chindraba-work/assorted-tools/README.md

 A collection of tools, mostly [Bash][bash] scripts, for dealing with thing as I encounter them.
 Each may have its own requirements and instructions, for which see the source of each.

 - `dir-merger` Script to merge two directories, resolving conflicts with a simple suffix
+- `git-full-clone` Script to clone a remote repository, collecting all the branches and effectively making a complete mirror
+- `git-update-clone` Script to keep a full-clone up-to-date with a remote repository.
+Suitable for a chron job
 - `push_it` Simple tool to initiate a `git commit` and `git push` to gitlab and github
 - `save_it` Simple tool to do a `git commit` forcing a GPG signature and using UTC